 If you’re like many others, over the past few months you’ve noticed that if you configure Azure Backup, you can’t delete the vault for 14 days until after you stop backups.
 This is due to Soft Delete for Azure Backup.
 It doesn’t cost anything to keep those backups during that time, and it’s honestly a great safeguard to accidentally deleting backups and gives the option to “undelete”.
-Though, in some cases (mostly in lab environments) you just want to clear it out.
+Though, in some cases (mostly in lab environments) you just want to clear it out (or as was affectionately noted by a colleague of mine, “nuke it from orbit”).
 Let’s walk though how to do that real quickly.

 When you go and stop backups and delete the data you’ll get the warning “The restore points for this backup item have been deleted and retained in a soft delete state” and you have to wait 14 days to fully delete those backups, you’ll also get an email alert letting you know.